vasil-zvere/mental_bot_go/README.md

 ### What can be improved

-- completely remove the buttons and menu in JSON;
 - add persistent state storage;
 - connect a webhook instead of long polling;
 - add new test topics;